duality-robotics/model-archive/README.md

 # model-archive
 This archive contains a few AGPL-covered models we have tried out.
-We have since moved on to oher technologies, but we keep them here for posterity.
+We have since moved on to other technologies, but we keep them here for posterity.